-Today, dear reader, we will travel to a beautiful historical tourist spot: Cappadocia.
+Today, dear reader, we will travel to Cappadocia, a beautiful historical tourist spot.
 Cappadocia comes at the top of the list when any tourist thinks of visiting Turkey.

 Cappadocia has a unique volcanic rocky landscape, beautiful landscapes, amazing wild nature and historic regions dating back hundreds of years.
 The Turkish Statistical Institute (TUIK) shows that in the first eight months of 2022, Cappadocia has hosted around 2.5 million tourists.

-When we talk about its rocky landscape, the work of wind and water slowly cuts through the rocks, that is, by natural factors.
+When we talk about its rocky landscape, wind and water slowly cut through the rocks, that is, by natural factors.
 Humans settled in this area thousands of years ago, as far back as the Bronze or Copper Age, through many historical periods, such as the Hittites, the Seljuks, and the Ottomans.

 Tourist attractions are the villages of Cappadocia, carved out of the hillsides; Byzantine-era rock-carved churches with impressive frescoes; and the labyrinthine underground cities where the first Christians once hid from invaders.

-The Cappadocia valleys are filled with many things to do for nature lovers and history buffs.
-It is one of Turkey’s prime hiking and horseback riding destinations, while the panoramic aerial shots of those valleys made the region one of the best areas in the world to capture those shots with a hot air balloon tour.
+The Cappadocia valleys offer many activities for nature lovers and history buffs.
+It is one of Turkey’s prime hiking and horseback riding destinations, and the panoramic aerial shots of the valleys make the region one of the best areas in the world to capture those shots with a hot air balloon tour.

 Let’s go to our recommended Top 10 Things to do in Cappadocia.